Part 4: Undergraduate Clinical Education: Practicum Requirements

 - B- or above: admitted.

-- C: admitted with probation, subject to established remeditation procedures.
+- Passing grade of C or lower: admitted with probation, subject to established remeditation procedures.

 - Completion of University of Minnesota assigned on-line Data Privacy courses.